bozzobrain/LethalCompanyShipMaid/README.md

 # LethalCompanyShipMaid
 A mod where the ship and the storage closet is cleaned up when you ~~scan~~ press the associated keybinding within the ship.

+# Usage
+- Press 'm' to cleanup the ship
+- Press 'n' to cleanup the storage closet
+- Make sure that any players that you play with also have the mod installed for them to see the organized loot change positions.

 # Features
 ## Basics
 - Keypresses will organize each item type in groups by the name of the item